codeStackr007/DIGITAL-CLOCK/README.md

 This project is a digital clock built with HTML, CSS, and a bit of JavaScript.
 It features a clean and modern design that displays the time digitally and updates in real-time.

 ## Live Preview
-Check out the live version of the digital clock [here]Check out the live version of the digital clock [here](https://github.com/CodeStackr007/DIGITAL-CLOCK).
+Check out the live version of the digital clock [here]Check out the deployed live version of the digital clock [here](https://digital-clock-psi-flax.vercel.app/).

 ## Features
 - Digital display of time